-No third party to whom disclosure of patient records was made by a provider shall redisclose or otherwise reveal the records of a patient, beyond the purpose for which such disclosure was made, without first obtaining the patient's specific consent to such redisclosure.
-This redisclosure prohibition shall not, however, prevent any provider who receives records from another provider from making subsequent disclosures permitted under this section.
+No person to whom disclosure of patient records was made by a patient or a provider shall redisclose or otherwise reveal the records of a patient, beyond the purpose for which such disclosure was made, without first obtaining the patient's specific consent to such redisclosure.
+This redisclosure prohibition shall not, however, prevent (i) any provider who receives records from another provider from making subsequent disclosures as permitted under this section or (ii) any provider from furnishing records and aggregate or other data, from which patient-identifying prescription information has been removed, encoded or encrypted, to qualified researchers, including, but not limited to, pharmaceutical manufacturers and their agents or contractors, for purposes of clinical, pharmaco-epidemiological, pharmaco-economic, or other health services research.